krillinai/GEO/chapter1-introduction.md

 ## 1.1 What is GEO?

 **GEO** is the practice of making your brand **visible, credible, and citable** within AI-generated responses.
-It’s not about chasing keywords or backlinks anymore — it’s about ensuring that when tools like ChatGPT or Bard respond to users, **your brand is part of the story**.
+It’s not about chasing keywords or backlinks anymore — it’s about ensuring that when tools like ChatGPT or Gemini respond to users, **your brand is part of the story**.

 GEO helps AI models **understand, verify, and confidently include** your content as a trustworthy source.